 We sometime ago lowered the stage height to the floor level.
 This was done for some of the reasons below:

 1, The old stage was creaking and needed work done

 2, We wanted to provide easy access, especially with some of our older members

 3, To provide a better space for the lighting team

 4, The ability to put back in stage blocks at different heights to create levels

-As soon as funds allow, we want to purchase a number of theatre staging blocks to allow some height to be put back in to the stage depending on the show.
-This will give our directors even more scope for producing innovative and varied sets & staging.
-We do know there has been a reduction in sight lines but when you put this against the increase in flexibility and heath & safety, we're sure this is the right move.
-Once the staging blocks are available, we believe the venue will truly be multi-purpose.
+Since then, we built and made a number of theatre staging blocks to allow some height to be put back in to the stage depending on the show.
+This now allows our directors to have even more scope for producing innovative and varied sets & staging.
+We are aware there has been a reduction in sight lines but when you put this against the increase in flexibility and health & safety, we're sure this is the right move.
+We believe the staging now has a multi-purpose.